medialab/xan/docs/cookbook/dataviz.md

 If you try to observe the relation between the number of occurrences of words in a text and their frequency rank, you will observe what is called a [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law).

-This result is often shown as a scatter plot like this one, using log scales on both axis:
+This result is often shown in a plot like this one, using log scales on both axis:

 <p align="center">
     <img alt="wikipedia-zipf-law" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Zipf-engl-0_English_-_Culpeper_herbal_and_War_of_the_Worlds.svg/960px-Zipf-engl-0_English_-_Culpeper_herbal_and_War_of_the_Worlds.svg.png?_=20230515221456" width="60%" />